 But you don’t stick with familiar names.
 Romanian local grape varieties can be very good as well, including:

 - Fetească – makes dry, fresh, perfumed white wines.
 It has some body and can be barrel fermented for more complexity.

-- Tămȃioasă Romȃnească (‘frankincence grape’) or Romanian Muscat – a small berried clone of the Muscat Blanc à Petit Grains, one of the oldest grape varieties in the world and the most exquisite of the Muscat grapes.
+- Tămȃioasă Romȃnească (‘frankincense grape’) or Romanian Muscat – a small-berried clone of the Muscat Blanc à Petit Grains, one of the oldest grape varieties in the world and the most exquisite of the Muscat grapes.
 It results in perfumed and aromatic white wines which are quite difficult to make as dry wines

 - Fetească Neagra – delicious dry red wines which are full-bodied and with medium tannins.
 They become velvety with age.
 It is the oldest Romanian grape variety.
 With aromas of spice, black or red fruit.
 It has an affinity to oak, and can produce outstanding wines in smaller yields.

 Fact #7: Romanian wine is food friendly

 We sometimes drink white wine as an aperitif, but most of the time Romanians like to drink their wine with food.
 Romanians are very hospitable.
 If you’re lucky enough to get invited to a Romanian meal, expect to see the table close to collapsing from the weight of food and booze.
 We always put the best things we have in the house on the table.
 It’s also quite common to spend four to six hours tucking into a proper feast.

 I firmly believe that barbecuing should become a national sport.
 And we Romanians love meat.
 The local cuisine is rich, savoury and tasty.
 That’s why the red wines need to have tannin, to cut through the richness traditional dishes.

 Fact #8: Romanian wine makers are bending the tradition in their innovative approach